opendocsg/slw-judgments-backfill/2015_SGHC_224/report.md

 45     The first question is then—does the one-transaction rule apply in this case?
 The rape and the robbery formed a single invasion in terms of time, but the interests affected were distinct interests.
 V’s right to personal safety was violated when she was raped, and her property rights were violated when she was robbed.
 As the offences did not come within the one-transaction rule, the case for a concurrent sentence did not arise.

 46     The totality principle applies when multiple sentences are imposed and is applied measured against the normal sentence for the most serious offence.
 In this case rape is the more serious offence to robbery.
-In _Public Prosecutor v NF_ [2006] 4 SLR 849 (“ _PP v NF_ ”) VK Rajah J (as he then was) set the benchmark sentence for Category 1 rapes, which was defined as rapes with no aggravating or mitigating circumstances, at ten years imprisonment and not less than six strokes of the cane.
+In _Public Prosecutor v NF_ <span class="citation">[2006] 4 SLR 849</span> (“ _PP v NF_ ”) VK Rajah J (as he then was) set the benchmark sentence for Category 1 rapes, which was defined as rapes with no aggravating or mitigating circumstances, at ten years imprisonment and not less than six strokes of the cane.
 This benchmark sentence, which I agree with, can serve as the normal level of sentence which the first limb of the totality principle refers to.

 47     However, Rajah J had been careful about the function and use of sentencing benchmarks.
-In an earlier judgment, _Dinesh Singh Bhatia s/o Amarjeet Singh v Public Prosecutor_ [2005] 3 SLR 1 he had explained at [24]:
+In an earlier judgment, _Dinesh Singh Bhatia s/o Amarjeet Singh v Public Prosecutor_ <span class="citation">[2005] 3 SLR 1</span> he had explained at [24]:

  ...
 Benchmarks ... have significance, standing and value as judicial tools so as to help achieve a certain degree of consistency and rationality in our sentencing practices ...
 They ought not, however, to be applied rigidly or religiously ...
 General benchmarks, while highly significant, should not by their very definition be viewed as binding or fossilised judicial rules, inducing a mechanical application.